-Typically when this happens, an error message will appear to inform you of what the problem is.
+When this happens, hover the mouse pointer over the UI button to see an error message.
 In the following example, the user has removed the scenario name entirely from the script:

 Once you have completed your script, click the "Validate" button below the editor to verify your script is valid.
 The button changes to either "Failed" or "Passed".
 Click "Failed" or "Passed" to re-validate the script.

 Finally, you can download a copy of the YAML script using the button to the right of the "Validate" button.